AI-and-Blockchain/S23_Crime_Canary/README.md

     - Users can submit image and their public key
 2. Code for creating accounts on Algorand

+## Update (4.6.23)
+1. Web app can load a model and predict an image
+    - Still need extra functionality on ensuring the size of image is correct to the model

+2. Web app can check if a user did put a stake on the blockchain

 ## Contributors
 Chibuikem Ezemaduka (ezemac@rpi.edu)